-In each country, the Civil aviation body has a different set of rules, but principally the rules are standard.
+In each country, the Civil aviation body has a different set of rules, but principally the powers are standard.

 According to FAA: Who doesn’t need a drone pilot’s license?

-- If someone is flying a drone indoors doesn’t require a drone pilot’s license;
+- If someone flying a drone indoors doesn’t require a drone pilot’s license;

-- Flying drones outdoors solely for recreational purpose does not require a permit;
+- Flying drones outdoors solely for recreational purposes does not require a permit;

-- If you operate a drone outdoor that is less than 55 pounds, then you don’t need a drone pilot’s license.
+- If you operate a drone outdoors that is less than 55 pounds; you don’t need a drone pilot’s license.

 Who needs a drone pilot’s license?

-- Individuals intend to operate drones for commercial usage need to get a drone pilot’s license;
+- Individuals who intend to operate drones for commercial usage need to get a drone pilot’s license;

 - Receiving compensation, although you don’t operate drones for commercial use regularly, you need a drone pilot’s license.
 Earning money from any job using drones, the FAA requires the pilot to be certified;

-- If you fly drones outdoors and your drone weighs more 55pounds; To fly heavier drones, you must have a remote pilot airman certificate.
+- If you fly drones outdoors and your drone weighs more than 55pounds, To fly heavier drones, you must have a remote pilot airman certificate.

-Ask yourself even before you buy a drone: Why are you buying the drone?
+Even before you buy a drone, ask yourself: Why are you buying the drone?

-Although typically drone enthusiasts buy drones for a hobby, it is common to see drone pilots eventually turning their hobby into income.
+Although, typically, drone enthusiasts buy drones as a hobby, it is common to see drone pilots eventually turning their hobby into income.

-Beginner drone pilots buy drones because it is exciting in the beginning to take amazing footages of different locations.
+Beginner drone pilots buy drones because it is exciting in the beginning to take fantastic footage of different locations.
 But this excitement soon fades away for many drone pilots because there is not much more to do except for flying the drone.